iTwin/itwin-cli/docs/imodel/view/cesium-sandcastle.md

   **Type:** `flag` **Required:** No

 - **`--terrain`**
-  Select type of terrain to use.
-Default value is 'off'.
+  Select terrain provider to use.
   **Type:** `string` **Required:** No
   **Valid Values:** `"cesiumWorldTerrain"`